ryelle/wporg-contributor-orientation/README.md

     ```bash
     npm run wp-env start
     ```
-4. Log in at [localhost:8888/wp-admin/](http://localhost:8888/wp-admin/), check that the "Contritbutor Orientation Block" plugin is active
+4. Log in at [localhost:8888/wp-admin/](http://localhost:8888/wp-admin/), check that the "Contributor Orientation Block" plugin is active
-5. Create a new page, and add the "Contritbutor Orientation Block" block
+5. Create a new page, and add the "Contributor Orientation Block" block

 You should now be able to test the block on the page you've just created.